 Jennifer Benyock, office manager

 AACC's Paralegal Studies students are fortunate to have, on-site in Arnold, two areas in which to do legal research: The Lynn Wood Law Library in the Careers Center and the college’s main library, Truxal Library.
 The Lynn Wood Law Library resources include the Maryland Reporter, Maryland Appellate Reports, Maryland Annotated Code, Maryland Digest, Maryland Law Encyclopedia and Maryland Rules.
 The Job Board and Legal Studies Club bulletin board are housed here.

-Join other students in taking fascinating field trips to places such as the Anne Arundel Detention Center and Maryland Supreme Court.
+Join other students in taking field trips to places such as the Anne Arundel Detention Center and Maryland Supreme Court.
 Members also network with professionals, participate in department-sponsored events and enjoy regular off-campus happy hours and dinners.
 For information contact Professor Peter Wirig, J.D., or visit The Nest.

-Students with 14 credits under their belt and who meet the prerequisites can get started in the legal field with paid and unpaid internships arranged by the Legal Studies Institute.
-Strengthen your internship experience by enrolling in "Paralegal Internship" (LGS-275) and don’t be surprised if your internship with a private law firm, the State’s Attorney’s Office for Anne Arundel County, Maryland’s Office of the Public Defender, the Circuit Court for Anne Arundel County, or other legal service providers or agency leads to a salaried position.
+Students with 14 credits under their belt who meet the prerequisites can get started in the legal field with paid and unpaid internships arranged by the Legal Studies Institute.
+Strengthen your internship experience by enrolling in "Paralegal Internship" (LGS 275) and don’t be surprised if your internship with a private law firm, the State’s Attorney’s Office for Anne Arundel County, Maryland’s Office of the Public Defender, the Circuit Court for Anne Arundel County, or other legal service providers or agency leads to a salaried position.
 For information contact the Legal Studies office at 410-777-7323.

 Increase your marketability by learning billing and case management software in addition to the Microsoft Office Suite.
 Become proficient with CLIO, WestlawNext and LexisAdvance, and the Maryland Electronic Filing System (MDEC).